stacksjs/ts-pkgx/docs/packages/openmpllvmorg.md

 # libomp

-> Crafters of fine Open Source products
+> The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.

 ## Package Information